influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 * `stream`&rarr;`from()`&ndash; an edge that transfers data a single data point at a time.
 * `batch`&rarr;`query()`&ndash; an edge that transfers data in chunks instead of one point at a time.

-When connecting nodes and then creating a new Kapacitor task, Kapacitor will check whether or not the TICKscript syntax is well formed, however it will not inform the user of the existence of edges connecting incompatible node types.
-Rather all edges will be validated at runtime.
+When connecting nodes and then creating a new Kapacitor task, Kapacitor will check whether or not the TICKscript syntax is well formed, and if the new edges are applicable to the most recent node.
+However full functionality of the pipeline will not be validated until runtime, when error messages can appear in the Kapacitor log.
+The default location for the Kapacitor log on Linux is `/var/log/kapacitor/kapacitor.log`.

-Be aware that a syntactically correct script may define a pipeline that is invalid.

 # Basic Examples